TypeScript Interface

 Function types

-In addition to describing an object with properties, interfaces also allow you to describe function types.
+In addition to describing an object with properties, interfaces allow you to represent function types.

 To describe a function type, you assign the interface to the function signature that contains the parameter list with types and returned types.
 For example: